Secretary of State-elect to remove Alabama from multi-state voter registration program - NewsBreak

 Secretary of State-elect to remove Alabama from multi-state voter registration program

-MONTGOMERY, Ala. ( WIAT ) — Alabama’s incoming Secretary of State and the current officeholder disagree over whether Alabama should stay in a multi-state voter registration database.
+MONTGOMERY, Ala. — Alabama’s incoming Secretary of State and the current officeholder disagree over whether Alabama should stay in a multi-state voter registration database.

 “We’re concerned about sensitive data, full names, dates of birth, partial social security numbers, even for minors approaching the age of 18.
 We’re concerned about that, and we feel like we can do that as a state,” Allen said.